 Weighting factor

-Three weighting factors are used in residual prediction, i.e., 0, 0.5 and 1.
+Three weighting factors are used in residual prediction: 0, 0.5 and 1.
 The one leading to minimal rate-distortion cost for the current CU is selected as the final weighting factor and the corresponding weighting index (0, 1 and 2 which correspond to weighting factor 0, 1, and 0.5, respectively) is transmitted in the bitstream at the CU level.
 All PU predictions in one CU share the same weighting factor.
 When the weighting factor is equal to 0, residual prediction is not used for the current CU.

 Reference picture selection via motion vector scaling